PSS1998/Recommender-system/README.md

 if you dont have account in those sites you can add your list manually to the text file.<br />
 then it can give you recommendation on all those files with running get_all_recommendations() function in get_all_recommendation.py file.<br />
 additionaly you can get recommendation on a single movie, tv show, book or game with running get_recommendation function in getRecommendation.py file<br />
+For a simple API, WebApp and App based on this projects, visit https://github.com/PSS1998/Recommender-API repository.<br />

 ## Recommendation system
 the Recommender System for books will give you recommendation based on goodreads site simillar recommendation, tastedive site and "goodbooks-10k" dataset.<br />